Kilroot power station

 The power station was first commissioned in 1981.
 However, AES bought the power station in 1992 when the publicly owned power station was privatised.

 The station was originally designed to use four 300 megawatt (MW) generating units.
-However, due to government spending restrictions in the early 1980s the project was truncated to two units.
+However, due to government spending restrictions in the early 1980s the project was truncated to two 260 MW units.
 The station opened on 1 February 1981, when the first of the two generating unit went into operation.
-The plant was completed in 1982.
+The plant was completed in 1981.
 The power station was originally fueled by only oil, as it was the lowest cost fuel at the time.
 But following a change in generating policies in Northern Ireland in 1985 following the increase in oil prices, it was decided the plant would be converted burn coal as well as oil.
-This conversion took place between 1986 and 1989, and the power station has burned almost exclusively only coal ever since.
+This conversion took place between 1986 and 1989, and the subcritical plant has burned almost exclusively only coal ever since.

 Two days before Christmas in 2005, the Department of Enterprise, Trade and Industry granted AES permission to install flue gas desulphurisation (FGD) equipment at the station.
 This was to help the station meet the European Union Large Combustion Plant Directive by January 2008.
 AES's plan to install the pollution control equipment was opposed by environmental groups and the Northern Ireland energy regulator.
 The Northern Ireland Authority for Energy Regulation argued that the Kilroot plant was a "relatively inefficient and dirty power station."
 Following the decision the authority expressed "regret" that "that Government, firstly as a result of the original botched privatisation of electricity in Northern Ireland and secondly, through what must be viewed as an inadequate planning and consent framework, is unable to prevent an outcome which is clearly contrary to its wider energy and environmental policy objectives."
 It also stated that "firmly opposed to the cost of the FGD extension being passed through to customers."